Getting started¶

 xargs -I {} kubectl patch {} --type=merge -p '{"metadata":{"finalizers":[]}}'

-Then re-issue the CRD delete:
+Then re-issue the CRD deletes:

 Next¶

-- Concepts — how source/destination/overlay/ownership fit together.
+- Concepts — how source/destination/overlay/ownership fit together; the namespaced/cluster CRD split.

-- Use cases — six worked examples.
+- Use cases — worked examples.

 - API reference — field-by-field spec generated from